madhavmehndiratta/blog/_posts/2020-05-03-openadmin-walkthrough.md

 joanna
 ```

-We can use the password we got to shh into jimmy.
+We can use the password we got to ssh into jimmy.

 ```r
 m1m3@kali:~$ ssh jimmy@10.10.10.171